rohanbadgotya19-byte/drowsiness-detector/README.md

 ## 👤 Author

-Built by ROHAN BADGOTYA  —developer from India.
+Built by an anonymous developer.
+PRs welcome.
 Inspired by the problem of falling asleep while studying for JEE 💀

 > *"If I'm going to suffer through exam prep, at least my computer should suffer with me."*